BastianBlokland/novus/README.md

   b = fork fib(26);
   a.get() + b.get()
 ```
-Note this is where a pure functional language shines, its completely safe to any pure function
+Note this is where a pure functional language shines, its completely safe to run any pure function
 in parallel without any need for synchronization.

 ## Actions